manuelcillero/pagetop/pagetop/README.md

-**PageTop** is an opinionated [Rust](https://www.rust-lang.org) web development framework to build secure, modular, and fast web Server-Side Rendering (SSR) solutions with ease.
+**PageTop** is an opinionated [Rust](https://www.rust-lang.org) web development framework to build secure and modular Server-Side Rendering (SSR) web solutions.

 PageTop uses some of the most stable and popular Rust *crates* to provide modular, extensible, and configurable features.